magewirephp/magewire/README.md

 |<a align="center" href="https://hyva.io/" target="_blank"><img width="64" alt="Hyvä Themes" src="https://user-images.githubusercontent.com/5383956/227921963-3200c66e-be02-488d-84bc-84c7b77cd042.png"></a>|<a align="center" href="https://vendic.nl/" target="_blank"><img width="64" alt="Vendic" src="https://user-images.githubusercontent.com/5383956/228823594-d3344d87-dadc-4c36-a212-89cba8c7340b.jpg"></a>|

 ## Developers say
-♦ This is a game-changing tool!
+▏This is a game-changing tool!
 You can build practically anything with almost no javascript.
 It saves a significant amount of time and is incredibly easy to work with.
 It's not a matter of whether you should use it, you simply must use it. — **Marcus Venghaus / Freelance Developer**

-♦ Magewire is like magic sauce that can save a ton of time implementing features!
+▏Magewire is like magic sauce that can save a ton of time implementing features!
 It’s great to see more tools from the Laravel ecosystem being made available within Magento — **Vinai Kopp / Technical Director**

-♦ Magewire gives you the ability to add reactivity without the use of a a bloated JS framework or package.
+▏Magewire gives you the ability to add reactivity without the use of a a bloated JS framework or package.
 Useing Magewire is intuitive, quick and easy to learn.
 It feels like a breath of fresh air to work with and takes away a lot headaches compared to using Luma and RequireJS. — **Jesse de Boer / Frontend Developer**

-♦ Magewire is one of my favourite tools!
+▏Magewire is one of my favourite tools!
 It even makes frontend morons like me capable of dynamic UIs!
 More people should check it out. — **Kiel Pykett / Technical Lead**

 ## Security Vulnerabilities